ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

         * `Editor: Tab Size` is set to 4 spaces per tab

 ### Optional Steps
+* Set up environment to build the handbook locally.
+[Instructions](https://about.gitlab.com/handbook/git-page-update/)
-* [ ] Install Data Grip (from JetBrains) for interfacing with databases
+* Install Data Grip (from JetBrains) for interfacing with databases
-    * [ ] Follow [this process](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains) for requesting a license for Data Grip.
+    * Follow [this process](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains) for requesting a license for Data Grip.
 Until you have a license, you can easily use Data Grip on a trial basis for 30 days
     - Change your formatting preferences in Data Grip by going to Preferences > Editor > Code Style > HTML.
 You should have:
         * Use tab character: unchecked
         * Tab size: 4